openstreetmap/iD/CONTRIBUTING.md

 Test your code and make sure it passes.

+First ensure you have a `phantomjs` binary, version 2.0 or later, available on your `$PATH`.
+On a Mac, you can install this via homebrew with `brew install phantomjs`.
+Then:

 1. Go to the directory where you have checked out `iD`
 2. run `npm install`
 3. run `make`